The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 Aside from that, Drupal offers extensions to make your site safer.
-For example, there is a module that creates security reports inside the back end.
+For example, there is a module that creates security reports inside the back-end.
 This helps you spot and deal with any site weaknesses.

-However, the CMS has also seen its share of trouble, especially in 2014 when an SQL injection vulnerability led to a number of websites being hacked.
+Drupal has also seen its share of trouble, especially in 2014 when an SQL injection vulnerability led to a number of websites being hacked.
 Still, it usually lives up to its reputation.

 Search Engine Optimization

 SEO is one of the main concerns for many site owners.
-Search engines are still one of the most important sources of generating traffic.
-While Google doesn’t care about which CMS you use as long as it delivers content in way they can understand, the ease of being able to take care of SEO matters for you as a user.
+Search engines are still one of the most important sources for generating traffic.
+While Google doesn’t care about which CMS you use as long as it delivers content in a way they can understand, the ease of being able to take care of SEO matters for you as a user.

 WordPress’ search engine optimization is pretty good out of the box with features like custom URLs and SEO-friendly markup.
 That’s probably part of the reason why it was endorsed by important people at Google.